Daniel Gibson: 2006–07 season and NBA Finals vs San Antonio Spurs

-On June 29, 2006, Gibson was drafted in the second round with the 42nd overall pick of the NBA Draft by the Cleveland Cavaliers.
+On June 29, 2006, Gibson was drafted in the second round with the 42nd overall pick of the NBA draft by the Cleveland Cavaliers.
 After a May 2006 pre-draft workout with the Cavs, Gibson canceled his remaining workouts with other teams and refused to work out for any other team before the draft.
 It is believed this was the reason Gibson fell to the second round after some thought he might be drafted in the first round.
 He joined a Cavaliers backcourt that was the worst in the league in scoring the previous season.

 In his rookie season, Gibson averaged 4.6 points per game and led all rookies in three-point field goal percentage, shooting 41.9%.
 Daniel contributed in helping the Cleveland Cavaliers reach the NBA playoffs.
 Cavs coach Mike Brown gave Gibson his first place in the starting line-up on December 6, 2006, against the Toronto Raptors.
 He finished the game with 18 points, 5 rebounds, and 2 assists.
 Overall, Gibson started 16 games and averaged 8.8 points on 53.9% shooting in his starts.

 Gibson had his first big playoff opportunity in game 3 of the 2007 Eastern Conference Finals against the Detroit Pistons.
 He scored 9 points, including two three-pointers.
 He also grabbed 2 rebounds, blocked 1 shot, and had an important steal from Tayshaun Prince late in the fourth quarter.
 He followed this in game 4, scoring 21 points, which came from only 6 field goal attempts.
 Gibson was also 12 of 12 from the free throw line.

-In a closeout game vs Detroit in Game 6 June 2, 2007, Daniel Gibson had a monster game with 31 points (a career high), shooting 7 out of 9 FGs, 5 for 5 threes, and 12 out of 15 free throws to end the Detroit Pistons' summer and send the Cavaliers to the NBA Finals against the San Antonio Spurs.
+In Game 6, Gibson scored a career-high 31 points, sending the Cavaliers to their first NBA Finals.

 Gibson was mentored in defensive skills by veteran teammate Eric Snow in the 2006–07 season.

 In game one of the 2007 NBA Finals against the Spurs, Gibson shined off the bench, leading the team in scoring with Gibson scoring 16 points efficiently, on 7 of 9 shooting.
 The Cavs would go on to lose game one, however, 76–85.

 In game two of the NBA Finals, Gibson had another solid game adding 15 points and overall being the second leading scorer behind LeBron James at this point while coming off the bench to Larry Hughes.
 Gibson played great basketball, being a great three point shooter, not turning the ball over and being effective overall.